okohs/geographic-tools/README.md

 - Convert the entered geographic coordinates from degrees,minutes,seconds to decimal degrees.

 ### v2.0
-- Can import tsv instead of enter geographic coordinates manually.

-### v2.5
-- Can export tsv instead of display on application.

-### v3.0
 - change from tool to API

 ## Configuration